mbdivya17/Excel-Atliq-Hardware-Project/README.md

 - Performed ETL(Extract, Tranform and Load):imported csv files into excel, then used power query to perform some transformation like replace values,converted negative values into absolute value and later transform data loaded back to excel.
-- Connected Dimension and Fact tables using Data modelling in power pivot by method of star schema.
+- Connected dimension andfFact tables using data modelling in power pivot by method of star schema.
-- Created dim_date table consists of column like date, month and fiscal year of Atliq using Power Query M-Language and added dim_date table to data model later connected to Fact table.
+- Created dim_date table consists of column like date, month and fiscal year of Atliq using Power Query M-Language and added dim_date table to data model later connected to fact table.
 - Used Date Analysis Expression(DAX) function such as sum,calculte,divide and so on for calculating appropriate measures, created Customer Performance Report and Market Performance vs
-  Target report using Pivot table.
+  Target Report using pivot table.

 Purpose of sales analytics : Evaluation of financial performance, support decision-making, and facilitate communication with stakeholders.